-Three days later, on Day Two of the competition, Etincelles will be up against APR whilst Roberto Oliveira’s Rayon will entertain AS Kigali.
+After Saturday’s fixtures, Etincelles will be up against APR on Tuesday whilst Roberto Oliveira’s Rayon will delight AS Kigali.

-On January 31, it’ll be a clash between Rwanda’s two finest female teams with heavyweights AS Kigali take on Rubavu-based Scandinavia.
+On January 31, it’ll be a clash between Rwanda’s two finest female teams with powerhouse AS Kigali taking on Rubavu-based Scandinavia.

-The tournament winners will pocket Rwf4 million on top of the trophy, Rwf2 million more than the first runners-up.
+The tournament winners will pocket Rwf4 million on top of the trophy, twice the cash prize for first runners-up.
 The second runners-up and bottom side will walk away with Rwf1.5 million and Rwf1 million, respectively.

 Rayon Sports won last year’s edition tied on four points but with a superior goal difference over APR and Police respectively.
 The Blues lost 2-1 to APR in the last game.